ventus-ag/documentation/content/products/backups/backups.md

 - *Delete* - this option is used for the backup removing;
 - *Restore from backup* - this option is used to bring back all VMs from the backup in the same state as they were backed up.

-Additionally, from this page, you can navigate to the detail page of each backup by clicking on its name.
+Additionally, from this page, you can navigate to the detail page of each backup by clicking on its **name**.
 There, you will find detailed information about backup and gain access to the restore options, among other management actions for the selected backup.
 More information about the *Backup details page* will be provided in the following sections.
 ![](../../../assets/images/backups/15.png?classes=border,shadow)

 ## Create Backup